- About Extension

 How do I pay back the 66 hours?

-A minimum or 46 hours is spent at the Extension office answering gardening questions.
-Additional time can be returned in such activities as staffing information booths and/or giving demonstrations at the Linn County Fair, the Spring Garden Festival, and the farmers markets.
-One might volunteer hours working in the Linn County Master Gardener Demonstration Garden located at the Linn County Fair and Expo Center, or lead a 4-H horticulture club, present windowsill gardening to second and third graders, or lead a gardening class at the Gardening in the Pacific Northwest series sponsored by Linn County Master Gardeners and LBCC.
+A minimum or 46 hours is spent at the Extension office, farmers market or other plant clinic venue answering gardening questions.
+Additional time can be returned in such activities as staffing information booths and/or giving demonstrations at the Linn County Fair, the Spring Garden Festival, or teaching Seed to Supper classes.
+One might volunteer hours working in the Linn County Master Gardener Demonstration Garden located at the Linn County Fair and Expo Center, or lead a 4-H horticulture club, or lead a gardening class at the Gardening in the Pacific Northwest series sponsored by Linn County Master Gardeners and LBCC.
 Other ways to pay back volunteer hours might be to provide gardening programs for service clubs, write newspaper articles, or tape radio spots.

 How do I apply?